Inverting cosmic ray propagation by Convolutional Neural Networks

-where $\chi_{\rm tot}^2$ sums over all the $\chi^2$ values of ACE, Voyager, and AMS-02 and $\chi_{\rm scan}^2$ is the one used to drive the direction of scan.
-We expect that the future experimental data will provide smaller error bars, which just likes to update the chi-squared value $\chi_{\rm scan}^2 \to\chi_{\rm tot}^2$.
-The mock dataset prepared in this way is very conservative for such studies.
-One may also extend the mock data based on real past, present, or future data for their needs but our methodology will not be affected.
+where $\chi_{\rm tot}^2$ sums all $\chi^2$ values from ACE, Voyager, and AMS-02 data.
+Moreover, $\chi_{\rm scan}^2$ is used to drive the direction of the scan.
+We expect that future experimental data will provide smaller error bars, which will likely update the chi-square value as $\chi_{\rm scan}^2 \to\chi_{\rm tot}^2$.
+This type of mock dataset is very conservative for this type of study.
+One may also extend the mock data based on actual past, present, or future data.
+However, our methodology will not be affected.

-In the parameter scan, we vary the total 14 model parameters as described in Sec.~\ref{sec:propagation}.
-The prior ranges for some of those parameters are given in Table~\ref{tab:params}.
-However, the normalization parameters are just overall scaling factors which are irrelevant to the shape of spectra and may introduce a parameter degeneracy with propagation and source parameters.
-In addition, it is particularly hard to distinguish between the scaling factors and the data whitening factors in machine learning.
-Therefore, we treat these normalization parameters as nuisance parameters which are only determined when computing the $\chi^2$ of the data.
+In the parameter scan, we vary the 14 model parameters described in Sec.~\ref{sec:propagation}.
+The prior ranges for some of these parameters are given in Table~\ref{tab:params}.
+However, the normalization parameters are just overall scaling factors that are irrelevant to the shape of the spectra and may introduce a parameter degeneracy with propagation and source parameters.
+In addition, it is difficult to distinguish between the scaling factors and the data whitening factors in machine learning.
+Therefore, we treat these normalization parameters as nuisance parameters that are only determined when computing the $\chi^2$ of the data.
 The parameters included in the machine learning are

 We collected $\mathcal{O}(2\times 10^5)$ mock data points for the inputs of the machine learning.